 ARTICLE XXI.
 NON-DISCLOSURE OF INFORMATION

 21.1 Proprietary Information.
-Without prejudice to Section 21.3, any information concerning the parties which is designated in writing as proprietary and/or confidential and disclosed to the other party incident to the performance of the Scope of Work pursuant to this Agreement is disclosed in confidence and the transferee shall not publish or otherwise disclose it to others without the written approval of the transfer or, provided, however, that nothing herein shall limit either party’s rights to disclose data which:
+Without prejudice to Sections 21.3 and 21.4, any information concerning the parties which is designated in writing as proprietary and/or confidential and disclosed to the other party incident to the performance of the Scope of Work pursuant to this Agreement is disclosed in confidence and the transferee shall not publish or otherwise disclose it to others without the written approval of the transfer or, provided, however, that nothing herein shall limit either party’s rights to disclose data which:

 (a) was developed on its own or furnished to it prior to this Agreement without restriction;